Is this the best time to sell my second home?

 Have you renovated the property?

-Whilst the options set out above may not be suitable, you can still reduce your CGT liability by simply ensuring you claim all relevant expenses.
-These can include incidental costs in relation to the sale, any costs and Stamp Duty Land Tax you incurred when initially purchasing the property, as well any capital expenditure you have incurred by improving the property.
-Relief is not available on general repair and maintenance costs, but it can be claimed for costs relating to structural work such as adding an extension or changing the layout of the property.
+You can reduce your CGT liability by simply ensuring you claim all relevant expenses.
+These can include incidental costs in relation to the sale, Stamp Duty Land Tax and other costs you incurred when initially purchasing the property, as well any capital improvement costs.
+Relief is not available for general repair and maintenance costs, but it can be claimed for structural costs such as adding an extension, converting the loft or changing the layout of the property.

-The deduction of capital expenditure is again an area HMRC regularly look at, and we would strongly recommend obtaining advice to ensure you are claiming the maximum amount you are entitled to.
+The deduction of capital expenditure is again an area HMRC look at regularly, and we would strongly recommend obtaining advice to ensure you are claiming the maximum amount you are entitled to.

 Current rate of CGT

-Even with the options set out above, you may still be left with a CGT liability.
-However, it is worth noting that the rate of Capital Gains Tax is currently lower than it has historically been, and you may therefore choose to sell now to protect yourself against any future increase to the tax rate.
+As things stand however, the current rate of CGT for residential properties remains lower than it has been for many years, and you may therefore choose to sell now to protect yourself against any future increase in the tax rate.

 Related news